 A survey of atmospheric properties and processes affecting propagation of electromagnetic (EM) and electro-optical (EO) wave.
 Tropospheric phenomena associated with standard and anomalous EM wave propagation at wavelengths greater than 10 meters.
-Ionospheric phenomena associated with larger wavelength (Hf) propagation.
 Special considerations with nuclear events.
-PRE-REQUISITE: Enrollment in C3 curriculum.
+Atmospheric aerosol, molecular and turbulence properties and EO wave propagation.
+PREREQUISITE: Enrollment in C3 curriculum.